SCABIES

 Person-to-person

-Via clothing or objects
+Through clothing and objects

-What symptoms do the patients show?
+What symptoms do the sufferers show?

 What is the incubation period and how long are you contagious?

-Who is most at risk?
+Who is particularly at risk?

 What should I do if I fall ill?